 I didn’t realize that I would pre clear customs for the US in Abu Dhabi.
 Pre clearing customs meant that on arrival in Dallas passengers walk off the plane directly into the passenger terminal without going through customs and immigration.
 Other than Dublin, Ireland, the Abu Dhabi Customs and Border Protection pre clearance facility is the only one outside of North America and the Caribbean.

 After clearing customs there was another smaller business/first-class lounge that I waited in before the announcement that the flight was boarding.

 When I got to the gate, the flight was indeed boarding, and I immediately walked onboard.

 Ethiad 777s have eight first-class seats in a 1-2-1 configuration.

-I had seat 2A, a window seat in row 2 on the left side of the aircraft.
+I had seat 2A, a window seat in row 2 on the port side of the aircraft.

 The seat is spacious, private and luxurious.
 It is actually a suite since there are doors that can be closed for privacy or sleeping.
 There is the leather seat which faces forward, a console on the left with controls for the seat and the video system, a small minibar with snacks and drinks and a leather ottoman under the video screen for resting your feet and storing small items like a backpack.
 Personal comfort in this seat is assured.
 An important point on long flights like this one.